 - Introduction to the history, culture, and society of Belize

 - Overview of the Belizean health system and the Belizean Ministry of Health

 - Interaction with a diverse array of nurses and other medical professionals

 - Full-time two-week internship

 - Rotations in public, private, and community health sites

 - Free time to choose your own adventure in Belize

 The Center for Engaged Learning Abroad’s Community Health Nursing Clinical Internship is a two-week clinical experience in community health nursing.
 Nursing students from any college or university are welcome to apply.
-During this internship, you will shadow Belizean nurses and develop insight into different methods of healthcare delivery, effective cross-cultural communication, and the provision of culturally competent care.
+During this internship, you will shadow Belizean nurses and community health workers and develop insight into different methods of healthcare delivery, effective cross-cultural communication, and the provision of culturally competent care.

 During your program, you will get to know the people and culture of Belize, an English-speaking Central American nation that borders the Caribbean Sea.
 Referred to as “the Jewel” by those who visit it, culturally diverse Belize is known for its beautiful beaches, lush rainforests, and ancient ruins.

 Want to spend a month in Belize?
-CELA also offers a two-week Global Perspectives in Nursing program, which is a great complement to the community health nursing clinical internship.
-Add the Global Perspectives in Nursing course and spend an entire month with us in Belize!
+CELA also offers a two-week Global Perspectives in Health program, which is a great complement to the community health nursing clinical internship.
+Add the Global Perspectives in Health course and spend an entire month with us in Belize!
 See the program page for the four-week program for more details.